| Title: | Tools for Analyzing IIDDA Datasets |

 specials_pattern |

-normalize_duplicate_sources(data, preferred_jurisdiction = "national")
+normalize_duplicate_sources(data, preferred_jurisdiction = "national")normalize_duplicate_sources(data, preferred_jurisdiction = "national")

 data |

-A tidy data set with columns 'dataset_id' , 'period_start_date', 'period_end_date' , 'disease' , 'nesting_disease' , 'basal_disease', and 'time_scale'. |
+A tidy data set with columns |

 preferred_jurisdiction |